algesten/str0m/docs/SDP.md

 str0m does this too.
 Sauce for the goose…

+### Renegotiation and narrowed PT lists

+On renegotiation of an existing m-line, str0m keeps the remote payload type list from the first negotiation.
+Strictly following SDP offer/answer would mean an answer that narrows the `sendrecv`/`recvonly` PT list should also narrow what we consider valid to send on that m-line.
+In practice, browsers keep stable PT/codec sets for an existing m-line, and we have not seen a real interoperability problem from keeping the initial list.

 ### Side note about asymmetry

 > The answerer MUST send using a media format in the offer that is also listed in the answer,